kantorovich/kantorovich-site/content/event/KI-retreat-2023-2/index.md

 The principal-agent problem is an important paradigm in economic theory for studying the value of private information;  the nonlinear pricing problem faced by a monopolist is one example; others include optimal taxation and auction design.
-For multidimensional spaces of consumers (i.e. agents) and products, Rochet and Chon\'e (1998)
+For multidimensional spaces of consumers (i.e. agents) and products, Rochet and Choné (1998)
 reformulated this problem to a concave maximization over the set of convex functions, by assuming agent preferences combine bilinearity in the product and agent parameters with a (quasi)linear sensitivity to prices.
 We characterize solutions to this problem by identifying a dual minimization problem.
-This duality allows us to reduce the solution of the square example of Rochet-Chon\'e to a novel free boundary problem,  giving the first analytical description of an overlooked market segment.
+This duality allows us to reduce the solution of the square example of Rochet-Choné to a novel free boundary problem,  giving the first analytical description of an overlooked market segment.

 [Based on work with KS Zhang (University of Waterloo)]